Engineering

 Differential Shuffler-Swerve Drive

-A second generation experimental swerve drive, designed as a combination of a differential swerve drive and shuffler drive.
-A proposal for a new robot for NHRL combat robotics.
+A second-generation experimental swerve drive, designed as a combination of a differential swerve drive and shuffler drive.
+A proposal for a new robot for NHRL combat robotics, started in 12th grade (17 years old).

-I wanted to adapt a new swerve drive system for a combat robot concept.
+I wanted to develop a new swerve drive system for a combat robot concept.
 With my experience from building a differential swerve drive in 2022 (10th grade), I created a new version with updated mechanics.
-While keeping the omni-directional movement and power of a differential swerve drive, I integrate a shuffling walking mechanism to replace the wheel.
+While keeping the omni-directional movement and power of a differential swerve drive, I integrate a walking shuffler mechanism to replace the wheel.

-The swerve controls both direction and speed of the module via the turning of two ring gears.
-When the two gears rotate in opposite directions, the module moves forwards.
-When in the same direction, the entire module changes direction with it.
-The shuffling system uses a series of mechanical cams mounted on a center axle to produce a relatively good approximation of walking.
+The shuffler system uses a series of mechanical cams mounted on a center axle to produce a relatively good approximation of walking.
 The version mounted inside the swerve drive was designed to fit a tall and narrow profile, shown below is an early proof-of-concept prototype.

 An early 3D-printed prototype

 This combination of ideas is an experimental design that has not been thoroughly explored before, and most design elements were developed de novo.
 The completed design is similar in structure to my first differential-swerve drive, with two large ring gears driving a central axle with the wheel or shuffler attached.
 However, it is under half of the width while only being marginally taller.
-Much like the first version, it is designed to primarily be manufactured through in-house capabilities such as 3D-printing and plasma cutting.
+Much like the first version, it is designed to primarily be manufactured through in-house capabilities such as 3D-printing, plasma-cutting, and lathe-turning.

 This version is also much more complete in terms of electronics.
-Each module uses two sensored brushless inrunner motors for power, and a magnetic encoder for sensing the current angle of the drive unit.
-To support the encoder, an additional 1:1 set of gears has been fitted to the very top of the module and the encoder nested in-between both of the motors.
+Each module uses two unsensored brushless outrunners for power, and a magnetic encoder for sensing the current angle of the drive unit.
+To support the encoder, an additional 1:1 set of gears has been fitted to the very top of the module.
 Although appearing bulky, this has the benefit of allowing the drive unit angle to be directly measured, negating the need for any complex reductions and calculations.

 Onshape